1966-1966: Born in Boston, MA; moved to Adelphi, MD six months later. Allegedly.

 2017-2018: Proud pussy hat wearer, #MeToo-er, humanist during inhumane times.
 Left fancy VP job, liquidated 401K when health, once again, took a nosedive, twice.
 Lost cervix this time, then nearly life.
 You can read about it here, but the squeamish among you: beware.
 Appreciate your health, healthy people reading all the way to the end here.
 Represented self in family court.
 Yes, that’s actually a thing.
 Published The ABC’s of Parenthood.
 Finally made it to Nepal.
 Have you been?
 Go.
 Trust me.
 Just go.
 Landed a bunch of gig jobs that were actually kind of great before being hired, full-time, as Head Writer at Neurotrack.
 Also became a columnist at The Atlantic.
 Learned how to surf!
 At 52.
 Turns out you actually can teach an old dog new tricks.
 Found kindness, love.

-Present day: Sold new memoir, LADYPARTS, to Random House, after at least 40 rejections, maybe more.
+2019: Sold new memoir, LADYPARTS, to Random House, after at least 40 rejections, maybe more.
 One stops counting after awhile.
-Moving to Williamsburg (Brooklyn) with new partner, so hello, Chapter 2.
-Hired to write on Darren Star’s new show, EMILY IN PARIS.
+Moved to Williamsburg (Brooklyn) with new partner, so hello, Chapter 2.
+Staff writer on Darren Star’s new show, EMILY IN PARIS, so splitting time between a Barton Fink-esque Airbnb in LA and Brooklyn.
 Plus this Modern Love, “When Cupid is a Prying Journalist,” has been adapted and filmed as the pilot episode of the new 2019 Amazon series by the same name.
 Not allowed yet to tell you who played the Deb character, but betting she might be one of your favorites, too.
-Determined to keep in mind that, just four years prior, desperate for income and health insurance to get a needed MRI, applied for and was rejected by the Container Store to be a holiday greeter.
-There are no straight lines in life.
-Only detours, hard work, and luck.
-Epitaph might one day read, “She took nothing for granted and was grateful for all of it, even the hard parts.
-Especially the hard parts.”
-Stay tuned.